-hillsides

-We need to explore all possibilites

-The hills

-doesnt mean anything
+hillsides doesnt mean anything ??!

-Landfill, freeways.

-landfill, freeways other areas with poor air quality ??!
 More housing as needed, so this address does not make sense!
+We need to explore all possibilites Landfill, freeways.
 Not too close to freeways if possible.

-noisy areas such as highway intersections,
+The hills landfill, freeways other areas with poor air quality noisy areas such as highway intersections, housing needs to go in wherever possible unconditionally public land and affordable home